goreleaser/goreleaser/www/docs/install.md

       goreleaser/goreleaser-pro release
     ```

 !!! info

     Now, the provided docker image does not support
-    the generation of snapcraft packages.
+    the generation of Snapcraft packages.

 Note that the image will almost always have the last stable Go version.